-Long-term Ince entive (LTI) Plan What is the LTI plan?
-The LTI is an incentive grant which rewards Exe holder returns and is delivered in the form of p Executives receive a grant of performance right and responsibilities) under the LTI plan equival percentage of Fixed Remuneration): How are grants under the LTI plan determined?
-Grant as a % of fixed remuneration determined: CEO 85% CFO / EGM, Office & Industrial 50% EGM, Strategy, Transactions & Research 30% How does the LTI plan work?
-Performance rights are converted into DXS secu conditions set by the Board.
-Performance again two equal tranches over two periods, 3 and 4 y conditions are not met over either period, then forfeited.
-There is no re-testing of forfeited rig ist the selected hurdles ears after the grant da the respective perform s will be assessed in ite.
-If the performance If ore-determined performance hurdles are not not vest and those rights will be forfeited. met then the relevant part of the grant will Can an LTI grant be Additionally, forfeiture will occur should the Executive's employment terminate within 12 months of the grant date for any reason, or if the Executive voluntarily resigns or is terminated for cause prior to the vesting date. forfeited?
+What is the LTI plan?
+The LTI is an incentive grant which rewards Executives for sustained earnings and security holder returns and is delivered in the form of performance rights to DXS securities.
+Executives receive a grant of performance righ and responsibilities) under the LTI plan equival percentage of Fixed Remuneration): How are grants under the LTI plan Grant as a % of fixed remuneration determined?
+CEO 85% CFO / EGM, Office & Industrial 50% EGM, Strategy, Transactions & Research 30% How does the LTI plan work?
+Performance rights are converted into DXS securities upon achievement of performance conditions set by the Board.
+Performance against the selected hurdles will be assessed in two equal tranches over two periods, 3 and 4 years after the grant date.
+If the performance conditions are not met over either period, then the respective performance rights will be forfeited.
+There is no re-testing of forfeited rights.
+If ore-determined performance hurdles are not not vest and those rights will be forfeited. met then the relevant part of of the grant will Can an LTI grant be Additionally, forfeiture will occur should the Executive's employment terminate within 12 months of the grant date for any reason, or if the Executive voluntarily resigns or is terminated for cause prior to the vesting date. forfeited?
 Notwithstanding the above, if an Executive's employment is terminated for reasons such as retirement, redundancy, reorganisation, change in control or other unforeseen circumstances, the Committee will recommend whether the Executive should remain in the plan as a good leaver, for decision by the Board.
 The Board sets the performance hurdles for the LTI plan on an annual basis.
 For the 2013 LTI grant, a set of external and internal hurdles has been selected.
 Notably, the Board has clarified the operation of the Relative TSR component of the LTI plan.
 The previously communicated 50% weighting to Relative TSR will be split into two distinct groups, the first being a standard Relative TSR measurement against listed peers, the second being a Relative ROE measurement against unlisted peers.
 The Board feels this is a more accurate comparison given the way investors measure the performance of listed and unlisted entities.
 The 4 performance hurdles for the 2013 LTI plan are: External Performance Hurdles (50%) What are the performance hurdles?
-25% is based on the Group's relative performance against a Total Security holder Return (Relative TSR) performance hurdle measured against a peer group of listed entities within the A-REIT sector nurues: TSR represents an investor's return, calculated as the percentage difference between the initial amount invested and the final value of DXS securities at the end of the relevant period, assuming distributions were reinvested.
-25% is based on the Group's relative performance hurdle measured agains A-REIT sector ROE represents the annualised compose calculated as a percentage, comprising security together with the distribution divided by the net tangible asset value g the change in net tan s paid to security holde ngible asset value per ers per security,
+25% is based on the Group's relative performance against a Total Security holder Return (Relative TSR) performance hurdle measured against a peer group of listed entities within the A-REIT sector nurutes: TSR represents an investor's return, calculated as the percentage difference between the initial amount invested and the final value of DXS securities at the end of the relevant period, assuming distributions were reinvested.
+25% is based on the Group's relative performance hurdle measured against A-REIT sector ROE represents the annualised compose calculated as a percentage, comprising security together with the distribution divided by the net tangible asset value g the change in net tangible a s paid to security holders per asset value per security,